EsraCetintas/PaparaBootcampHomeworks/EsraCetintas-Week5-Homework/README.md

 # EsraCetintas-Week5-Homework

-Cached using hangfire and fetched data from API using hangfire in every 5 seconds.
+Cached using hangfire and fetched data from "https://jsonplaceholder.typicode.com/posts" using hangfire in every 5 seconds.